philipturner/ue5-nanite-macos/AtomicsWorkaround/README.md

 Create a new Xcode project with the template <b>macOS > Command Line Tool</b>.
 Replace the Swift file with `main.swift` from this repository.
 Then, copy the Metal shader file into the project.
 Click <b>Menu Bar > Product > Run</b> to execute the test.

 The script has a variable for testing 64-bit atomics on Apple8 GPUs.
 You must execute it on a device running macOS 13 or iOS 16, or else it fails at runtime.
+Because of this limitation, I have not verified that the 64-bit atomic version works.